Knott’s Scary Farm Guide – Ultimate Guide to The Best Halloween Night in The World?

 So while at most events you can get away from the fear, at Knotts monsters are anywhere and everywhere.
 This adds to the whole fear factor, knowing that wherever you go there could be a monster lurking and nowhere is safe from the impending terror.

 While there is only one scare zone, there are actually several really, it’s just there are no gaps between them so they link u t one large zone covering the whole park, but the themes change as you move around.
 The center of the park is covered by the Ghost Town Scare Zone.
-This abandoned wild west-themed zone is what made the event famous and adds a real air of the occult to proceedings.
+This abandoned Wild West-themed zone is what made the event famous and adds a real air of the occult to proceedings.
 The streets are doused in fog, with eerie lighting effects and roaming monsters scaring the daylights out of people.

-The Goreing 20’s is a fun musical-themed zone around the Boardwalk Area and has a Victorian-era feel about it which links in nicely to the CarnEvil Scarezone, where clowns and circus performers come out to haunt.
+The Goring 20’s is a fun musical-themed zone around the Boardwalk Area and has a Victorian-era feel about it which links in nicely to the CarnEvil Scarezone, where clowns and circus performers come out to haunt.

 Haunted Houses / Mazes